mit-plv/bedrock2/README.md

 Copy-paste the C output in the response window into a file called `Memset.c` and compile it using `gcc -c Memset.c`, which should create a `Memset.o` file.

+#### 4. LiveVerif ASTs can be compiled with the Bedrock2 compiler (§3.2)

+Open `LiveVerifCompile/src/LiveVerifCompile/compile_memset.v` and process until just after `let r := eval cbv in memset_insts in idtac r.`
+In the response window, this command outputs the RISC-V assembly instructions produced by running the Bedrock2 compiler on the memset AST created by LifeVerif.

+Then, process up to just after `let r := eval cbv in memset_binary in idtac r.` In the response window, this command outputs the hex-encoded RISC-V binary produced by the bedrock2 compiler.

-#### 4. Loop invariants can be expressed as a diff from the the current symbolic state (§3.1.7 and §3.5.1)
+#### 5. Loop invariants can be expressed as a diff from the the current symbolic state (§3.1.7 and §3.5.1)

 Open `LiveVerif/src/LiveVerifExamples/memset.v` and process it upto and including the line starting with `uintptr_t i = 0` (by putting the cursor on the line after that line and hitting `C-c Enter` in emacs).
 Verify that the proof goal corresponds to Fig 2a.